 About The Phi Beta Kappa Society

-The Phi Beta Kappa Society, founded on Dec.
-5, 1776, is the nation's most prestigious academic honor society.
-It has chapters at 286 colleges and universities in the United States, nearly 50 alumni associations, and more than half a million members worldwide.
+Founded on Dec.
+5, 1776, The Phi Beta Kappa Society is the nation's most prestigious academic honor society.
+It has chapters at 286 colleges and universities in the United States, 50 alumni associations, and more than half a million members worldwide.
 Noteworthy members include 17 U.S. Presidents, 40 U.S. Supreme Court Justices and more than 140 Nobel Laureates.
-The mission of the Phi Beta Kappa Society is to champion education in the liberal arts and sciences, foster freedom of thought, and recognize academic excellence.
+The mission of The Phi Beta Kappa Society is to champion education in the liberal arts and sciences, foster freedom of thought, and recognize academic excellence.
+For more information, visit www.pbk.org.